How to buy the best breast pump

 Milk storage cups

 Most breast pumps come with some sort of storage container.
 This can range from a spare bottle to a small pot.
 Spare lids and seals are often included to help prevent the storage pots leaking while being transported.
-We test all the bottles, storage containers or pots for leaking.

 You can also buy most bottles and storage pots separately should you need replacements or spares, but, as we’ve mentioned before, it really is worth looking out for breast feeding packs that come with a pump and storage containers included.